top of page

 During the signing:

-• The notary directs where signatures and initials go
+• The notary directs where to sign and initial

-• Any next steps are explained (such as submission or delivery)
+• Any next steps (submission, mailing, etc.) are clarified

 • 15–30 minutes for simple documents